andyg-dev/data-analysis-projects/sql/README.md

 ## Advanced Techniques:

-P- roficient in CTEs and WINDOW FUNCTIONS for modular and trend-based analysis.
+- Proficient in CTEs and WINDOW FUNCTIONS for modular and trend-based analysis.

 ## Performance Optimization: